Menu Search

 Ranking A Tribe Called Quest's Albums

-Midnight Marauders sounds as fresh today as it did on the day it was released: the mark of a true classic.
-The three singles, “Award Tour”, “Electric Relaxation” and “Oh My God” may be the best-known joints on the album, but the rest is just as good – there are no weaker tracks on Midnight Marauders, not a single one.
-An incredible achievement, especially knowing they did the same thing on their preceding album, making it two perfect albums in a row.
+Midnight Marauders sounds as fresh as it did when it was first released – a true sign of a classic.
+While the three singles, “Award Tour,” “Electric Relaxation,” and “Oh My God,” may be the most recognizable tracks on the album, the remaining tracks are just as impressive – there’s not a single weak one.
+It’s an incredible accomplishment, especially considering they did the same thing on their preceding album, resulting in two perfect albums in a row.

-In the words of Tribe’s Ali Shaheed Muhammad: “We decided to call the album Midnight Marauders because A Tribe Called Quest are like sound thieves looting your ears.”
+In the words of Ali Shaheed Muhammad of Tribe: “We decided to call the album Midnight Marauders because A Tribe Called Quest are like sound thieves looting your ears.”
 That sounds about right.
 10/10

 1. The Low End Theory (1991)